timescale/docs/timescaledb/getting-started/query-data.md

    The next SQL query calculates the average stock trading price for each company over each day.
 Use the `time_bucket()` function with an interval of one day, include the `avg()` function on price, and include `symbol` so you can group the average price calculations by company.
-The `where` clause specifies results are limited to only show days that occur within the last week.
-The [`group by`][clause-expressions] clause is necessary for aggregation and allows you to group the results by the day and company.
+The `WHERE` limits the results to days within the last week.
+The [`GROUP BY`][clause-expressions] clause is necessary for aggregation and allows you to group the results by the day and company.
 Finally the `order by` clause orders the results first on the bucketed date, then by symbol.